 - Repeat with the recovered capital

-The low-budget angle comes in at the acquisition phase.
-Distressed properties often sell significantly below market value because they need work, and many buyers pass on them.
+The low-budget advantage comes in at acquisition.
+Distressed properties often sell well below market value because they need work, and many buyers pass on them.
 If you can estimate rehab costs accurately and buy at the right price, your out-of-pocket investment is lower than buying a turnkey rental.

 The risk is real.
-Miscalculating renovation costs or overestimating the after-repair value (ARV) can wipe out your margin entirely.
-This strategy suits beginners who have some understanding of construction costs and local property values.
+Miscalculating renovation costs or overestimating the after-repair value (ARV) can erase your margin.
+This strategy fits beginners who understand construction costs and local property values.

 Seller Financing and Lease Options